 What Are Financial Projections Used for?

-- If you’re starting a business, financial projections help you plan your startup budget, assess when you can expect the business to become profitable, and set benchmarks for achieving financial goals.
+- If you’re starting a business, financial projections help you plan your startup budget, assess when you expect the business to become profitable, and set benchmarks for achieving financial goals.

 - If you’re already in business, creating financial projections each year can help you set goals and stay on track.